Macedonian alphabet: First Commission

-The Second Commission
+Second Commission

 The second language commission worked in March 1945.
-It included Vojislav Ilic, Vasil Iloski, Blaze Koneski, Venko Markovski, Mirko Pavlovski and Krum Toshev.
-Radovan Zagovic and Milovan Djilas from Belgrade intervened in the commission's work.
-Previously, the activists of the YCP asked for support from the USSR and the BCP on the occasion of the new convened commission, whose task was predetermined - to adopt a new alphabet based on the Serbian alphabet.
-The second commission borrowed almost entirely the Serbian.
+It included Vojislav Ilić, Vasil Iljoski, Blaže Koneski, Venko Markovski, Mirko Pavlovski and Krum Tošev.
+Per revisionist historian Stojan Kiselinovski, Radovan Zagović and Milovan Djilas from Belgrade intervened in the commission's work, with Serbian Cyrillic being accepted.

-The Third Commission and adoption
+Third Commission and adoption

-Official government decree enacting the Macedonian alphabet in the Socialist Republic of Macedonia, May 16, 1945.
+Official government decree enacting the Macedonian alphabet in the Socialist Republic of Macedonia, 16 May 1945.
 Note the hand-written Ѕ, Ј and Џ in the typewritten line, and the hand-written diacritics added to create Ѓ and Ќ.